ejrinkus/TREXX/README.md

 What Does It Do?
 ----------------
 The rexx script will run the game.
 You can play the game directly in the terminal.
-Once the user has won or lost, the output will be posted to an authenticated account(s) in Twitter/Google+
+Once the user has won or lost, the output will be posted to an authenticated account on Google+

 What You Need
 -------------